lambhua/Product-Sales-Live-Dashboard/README.md

 # Product-Sales-Live-Dashboard

-This project fetches sales data from the server including 12 million rows .
+This project fetches sales data from the sql server having 12 million rows and builds various charts and analytics .

 Build using python,matplotlib,chartjs , flask libraries